Mexican Federal Highway 40

-Federal Highway 40, (Carretera Federal, Fed.
-40) also called the Carretera Interoceánica (Interoceanic Highway), is a road beginning at Reynosa, Tamaulipas, just west of the Port of Brownsville, Texas, and ending at Fed.
-15 in Villa Unión, Sinaloa, near Mazatlán and the Pacific coast.
-It is called Interoceanic as, after its opening, the cities of Matamoros, Tamaulipas, on the Gulf of Mexico and Mazatlán on the Pacific Ocean have been linked.
+Mexican Federal Highway 40 (Spanish: Carretera Federal 40), also called the Carretera Interoceánica (Interoceanic Highway) and colloquially known as the "Fed 40", is a major east–west highway that spans more than 1140 km through northern Mexico, beginning at Reynosa, Tamaulipas (just west of the Port of Brownsville, Texas), and ending at its intersection with Mexican Federal Highway 15 in Villa Unión, Sinaloa, near Mazatlán and the Pacific coast.
+It is called "interoceanic" because the cities of Matamoros, Tamaulipas, on the Gulf of Mexico and Mazatlán on the Pacific Ocean were linked upon its opening.

-It passes through Monterrey, Nuevo León; Saltillo, Coahuila; Torreón; Gómez Palacio and Durango City.
+The highway passes through Monterrey in Nuevo León; Saltillo and Torreón in Coahuila; Gómez Palacio and the city of Durango in Durango.
 The Monterrey to Durango City section is a four-lane divided highway.
 The rest of the road is a two-lane undivided road.
-Parallel to this highway, in some sections, runs Fed.
-40D, a four-lane restricted-access toll road.
+Mexican Federal Highway 40D, a four-lane restricted-access toll road, runs parallel to the main highway in some sections.
+As it passes between Durango and Sinaloa, Federal Highway 40 travels over the Baluarte Bridge, the highest bridge in the Americas and the longest cable-stayed bridge in the world.